15 Natural Remedies for Fungal Skin Infections

 - Eat more fruit (especially citrus fruits), vegetables, and whole grains.
 The juices help to increase our defenses and cleanse the body.

-Studies show that probiotics play an important role in treating fungal infections.
-A recent study published in the Journal of Microbiological Methods highlighted that probiotics are useful antimicrobial and antimycotic agents.
+Studies show that probiotics play an important role in treating a fungal skin infection.
+A recent study published in the Journal of Microbiological Methods highlights that probiotics are useful antimicrobial and antimycotic agents.

-- Yogurt, then, can help fight fungal infections because it contains lactobacillus, a beneficial bacteria that fights harmful microorganisms.
+- Yogurt, therefore, can help fight fungal infections because it contains lactobacillus, a beneficial bacteria that fights harmful microorganisms.

-- You can also apply yogurt topically to the affected area.
+- You can also apply yogurt topically to the affected area and rub it in.
+This will help fight a fungal skin infection.

 3. Lemon juice